getgort/gort-guide/bundles.md

 #### Installing a bundle manifest

-To install a bundle you use the `gortctl bundle install` command, referencing the manifest file as follows:
+To install a bundle you use the `gort bundle install` command, referencing the manifest file as follows:

 ```
-$ gortctl bundle install echo.yml
+$ gort bundle install echo.yml
 Bundle "echo" installed.
 ```